 Find out about upcoming special tours, events, and exhibitions here.

 The Mansion is located within Pittock Acres Park, and is part of the Portland Parks and Recreation system.
-The grounds are open on weekdays from 5 a.m. to 9 p.m and on weekends from 6 a.m. to 9 p.m.
+The grounds are open from 6 a.m. to 9 p.m. (park gates lock at 9p.m., please plan accordingly).

 No visit would be complete without stopping in the Museum Store.
 Open daily from 10:00 am – 5:00 pm, the store is situated in what once was the Pittock family garage, and offers gifts and keepsakes that education, entertain, and heighten public awareness about one of Portland’s most beloved cultural treasures while rasing fund to support it.

 The opportunity to hold an event at Pittock Mansion is only available as a benefit of Corporate Membership at the Gold level.
 Private personal events such as weddings, birthday parties or anniversaries are not permitted.
 For further information about hosting your business event in a classic, elegant atmosphere, please go to Become A Member.

 Casual handheld snapshots (without flash) are permitted inside and outside of the Mansion.
 Equipment such as tripods, monopods and lights are not permitted inside the museum during normal operating hours.
 Professional photo sessions may be arranged inside the Mansion outside normal operating hours; for more information contact 503.823.3624.